Robot, robots, like Drones, iRobot Roomba’s, Maytronics Dolphin Robots, and many more etc. Electronics that do work, with our without help.

 Drive Motor

 Finally, check all cogs, drive belts, and wheel/hub parts.
 Ensure that the ball bearings are moving freely, unobstructed and are free of rust or degradation.
 Replace any parts that showing degradation, wear or significant rust.
 Fill with lubricant and reconnect parts, being careful to screw with appropriate tension.
-Test the robot out of water first, followed by half-submerged and fully submerged underwater tests. *Updated – Check out the repair – Dolphin On for more information on troubleshooting, maintenance and repairs.
+Test the robot out of water first, followed by half-submerged and fully submerged underwater tests. *Updated – Check out the repair – Dolphin On or the first post we commented on regarding the Maytronics Nautilus Dolphin for more information on troubleshooting, maintenance and repairs.
 More information will be provided in the next *5 business days, as we will be receiving the new motor unit packaging up the robot and running the cleaning cycle.
 Thank you.

 As always, feel free to leave a comment below, let us know your thoughts!